KusionStack/kusion/docs/design/appconfiguration_generator.md

 # AppConfiguration Generator Proposal

 ## Motivation
 Currently(v0.9.0), `AppConfigurationGenerator` is composed of a series of `GeneratorFunc`.
-Each `GeneratorFunc` creates a corresponding `Generator` for a subresource, and then the `Generate` method of each Generator is called to generate the resource and add it to the `spec`.
+Each `GeneratorFunc` creates a corresponding `Generator` for a subresource, and then the `Generate` method of each Generator is called to generate the resource and add it to the `intent`.

 ```
 AppConfigurationGenerator